JanCarlosBTC/Digital-Desk/README.md

    - Enhanced responsive design across components including the Offer Vault, mobile navigation, and card layouts

 2. **Performance Optimizations**:
-   - Implemented memoization strategies (app layout, React.memo for key components)
+   - Implemented memoization strategies in app layout and key components with React.memo
    - Used LazyMotion for framer-motion to load animations on demand
-   - Added debounced window resize handlers in the responsive hooks
+   - Added debounced window resize handlers in responsive hooks

 3. **User Experience Enhancements**:
    - Better loading indicators and empty states with helpful messages